Giarry156/board-game-app/README.md

 - **Prisma:** An ORM that simplifies database interactions with type safety and migration management.
 - **Passport:** Manages user authentication.
 - **Zod:** Validates input data to ensure it meets the required schema.
+- **Docker & Docker Compose:** Enable a containerized development and testing environment, making the project easier to configure, deploy, and share.
+- **Jest & Supertest:**: Used for testing E2E the application apis to maintain code quality.

 ## Project Structure